sureshpallagani/movieworld/README.md

 7. Swagger for API documentation.
 8. Spring HATEOAS used for API Discoverability.
 9. /setup endpoint for POST and DELETE are Async operations.
+10. MongoDB solution for setting up the movies data and CRUD operations on Movies.